 Murray grew up in Westchester County on Fortune, a suburb in New York.
 His career in private equity started in 1984 when Manufacturers Hanover Trust Co., based in New York, recruited him as a credit trainee.
 He rose through the ranks and became the vice president of middle market lending.
 In 1989, Steve Murray joined a leveraged finance and private equity unit of Manufacturers Hanover that later resulted in the establishment of CCMP.
 After a merger of three companies in 2000, Manufacturers Hanover became a part of JP Morgan.

-When it comes to philanthropy, Murray supported a number of organizations.
 They include Make A Wish Foundation of Metro New York, Stamford Museum, the Food Bank of Lower Fairfield County and Columbia Business School.
 Additionally, he also served as a member of chairman’s council for Metro New York’s Make a Wish Foundation and as the vice chairman, board of trustees for Boston College.
 Murray also served in the boards of leading firms like Generac Power Systems, Aramark, Warner Chilcot, and Pinnacle Foods.